jaredbwasserman/web-games/README.md

    1. Add barriers into the map that block planes and bullets
    1. Add some CPU planes that shoot at people
    1. Add a PvP mode maybe with teams
-1. Add indicator in lobby saying if someone is a spectator